hibernate/hibernate-reactive/README.md

 ### Fetching lazy associations

-In Hibernate ORM, lazy associations are fetched transparently when the association is fist accessed within a session.
+In Hibernate ORM, a lazy association is fetched transparently when the association is first accessed within a session.
 In Hibernate Reactive, association fetching is an asynchronous process that produces a result via a `CompletionStage` (or Mutiny `Uni`).